 About the saxophone reed

-They might seem insignificant compared to the saxophone itself – or even the mouthpiece – but reeds can play an important role in getting the jazz sound you’re after.
+They might seem like an insignificant part of the instrument compared to the saxophone itself – or even the mouthpiece and ligature – but reeds can play an important role in getting the jazz sound you’re after.

 Your reed could contribute towards your instrument feeling easy to blow, or it could be the reason that making a sound is a struggle.
 In fact, it could even have more of an impact on your sound than the saxophone itself, at least initially.